Quantum-Fluid Correspondence in Relativistic Fluids with Spin: From Madelung Form to Gravitational Coupling: Spacetime curvature

-Hence, at large enough distances the curvature $R$ is roughly proportional to the density $\rho$, with proportionality coefficient $\kappa\mc{E}$ given by the Einstein gravitational constant $\kappa$ times the difference $\mc{E}$ between the rest energy of the particle $mc^2$ and the characteristic energy of internal rotation $\hbar^2/4m\sigma^2$.
+Hence, at large enough distances the curvature $R$ is roughly proportional to the density $\rho$, with proportionality coefficient $\kappa\mc{E}$ given by the Einstein gravitational constant $\kappa$ times the difference $\mc{E}$ between the rest energy of a fluid parcel $mc^2$ and the characteristic energy of internal rotation $\hbar^2/4m\sigma^2$.

-The flow \eqref{u1} is not in the potential form $\bol{u}=m^{-1}A_{\mu}\p^{\mu}$ occurring in the Klein-Gordon equation.
-It is therefore instructive to examine how the previous construction is modified in the case of a potential flow.
-In particular, we wish to show that potential flows are not compatible with static spherically symmetric solutions \eqref{ds2} of the Einstein field equations.
-To this end, first consider a spherically symmetric quantum state

-where $\rho$ and $\zeta$ are functions of the radial coordinate and $E\in\mathbb{R}$ a positive constant.
-It follows that $A=\zeta-Et$, from which the relativistic four-velocity becomes